camunda/camunda-docs-manual/content/reference/rest/history/process-definition/get-cleanable-process-instance-report-count.md

 # Result

-A JSON array containing finished process instance information relevant to history cleanup.
-Each report result has the following properties:
+A JSON object that contains the count as the only property.

 <table class="table table-striped">
   <tr>